CodepediaOrg/dev-resources/README.md

 * [MySQL Documentation](https://dev.mysql.com/doc/) - [official, documentation]
 * [How To Create a New User and Grant Permissions in MySQL](https://www.digitalocean.com/community/tutorials/how-to-create-a-new-user-and-grant-permissions-in-mysql) - (command-line, digitalocean)
 * [Optimizing MySQL server settings](http://www.codingpedia.org/ama/optimizing-mysql-server-settings/) - (mysql-5.5, codingpedia)

+### Nginx \[web server, proxy server, load balancer \]
+Nginx (pronounced "engine x") is a web server with a strong focus on high concurrency, performance and low memory usage.
+It can also act as a reverse proxy server for HTTP, HTTPS, SMTP, POP3, and IMAP protocols, as well as a load balancer and an HTTP cache.
+* [Beginner's Guide](/en/docs/beginners_guide.html) - \[beginner, tutorial, setting up\]

 ### NodeJS